 Then keep on reading…

-Usually that means going to the gym, swim, heading out for a run, or taking part in a home DVD workout.
+for some, that means going to the gym, swim, heading out for a run, while for others, it’s taking part in a home DVD workout.

 Do you find it tiring and boring?

-Whether it’s running at 7kmph or 11kmph, you still only manage to consistently run for 5 minutes or less.
+Whether it’s running at 7kmph or 11kmph, I can still only manage to consistently run for 5 minutes or less.
 Wanting it just isn’t always enough.
-Sometimes you just need a little gentle nudging.
+Sometimes we all just need a little gentle nudging.

 That’s why I decided to give pre-workout a go.

 If it’s helping you with your motivation and energy while weight training, what’s the harm in using it for running? right?

 What Is Pre-Workout?

 Pre Workout is a sports nutrition supplement used for intense workouts.
 They help your body with focus, motivation, energy and endurance.
 It’s packed full of caffeine, creatine, BCAA’s and Beta-Alanine – which basically sounds like a whole load of scientific babble, but it all has a purpose:

 - Caffeine – Is probably the most well known as it’s in our coffee’s and cans of pop.
 It’s a powerful stimulant that increases alertness and energy.
 It can help boost your physical performance when working out and partaking in sport, it can even boost mental performance.